mathjax/MathJax-docs/web/components/accessibility.rst

 .. note::

-   In MathJax v2 and v2, the `assistive-mml` extension was loaded an enabled by default.
-In v4, however, the `explorer` component has replaced it as the default assistive tool.
-The explorer can be disable, however, and the assistive MathML re-enabled using the MathJax contexutal menu on any typeset expression.
+   In MathJax v2 and v3, the `assistive-mml` extension was loaded an enabled by default, but in v4, the `explorer` component has replaced it as the default assistive tool.
+The explorer can be disabled, however, and the assistive MathML re-enabled using the MathJax contexutal menu on any typeset expression, and page author's can override the defaults in their MatghJax configuration objects, if they so desire.

 |-----|